Lagrangian skeleta of very affine complete intersections: Introduction

 The first step towards understanding Lagrangian skeleta of very affine varieties was undertaken in \cite{rstz}, where the authors identified topological skeleta of a wide class of very affine hypersurfaces, leaving open the question of how these relate to the symplectic topology of such hypersurfaces.
 The first computation of an actual Lagrangian skeleton was performed by Nadler in \cite{nadler16} for the \emph{generalised pairs of pants $\mP_n\coloneqq\{z \in (\Cs)^{n+1} \colon 1+z_1+\dots+z_{n+1}=0\}$}.
-Later, that computation was extended by Gammage and Shende to a broader class of very affine hypersurfaces by in \cite{GS22} (under a hypothesis that a certain fan is \emph{perfectly centred}; this assumption was removed by Zhou in \cite{Zhou}), using tropicalisation and decompositions into pairs of pants (developed in the context of symplectic geometry in \cite{Mikh} and \cite{Abou}) to bootstrap Nadler's result.
+Later, that computation was extended by Gammage and Shende to a broader class of very affine hypersurfaces in \cite{GS22} (under a hypothesis that the associated fan is \emph{perfectly centred}; this assumption was removed by Zhou in \cite{Zhou}), using tropicalisation and decompositions into pairs of pants (developed in the context of symplectic geometry in \cite{Mikh} and \cite{Abou}) to bootstrap Nadler's result.
 The skeleta of these very affine hypersurfaces admit covers by \emph{FLTZ Lagrangians} that were introduced by Fang, Liu, Treumann and Zaslow in \cite{fltz} as mirrors to toric varieties.
-In \cite{GS22}, this structure is exploited to prove an HMS result, where the B-side mirror is the toric boundary of a certain Fano toric variety.
+In \cite{GS22}, this structure is exploited to prove an HMS result, where the B-side mirror is the toric boundary of a certain toric stack that is a resolution of a Fano toric variety.